Pan6ora/activity-browser/README.md

 ### Main characteristics

-- A plugin is a 7z archive containing a Python library
+- A plugin is a conda package named ab-plugin-XXX
 - A plugin can add any content in two tabs (Left/Right)
 - Plugins connect to AB through signals
-- Plugins code is stored at AB global scope
 - Plugins can be selected by project

 ### Creating a plugin